hasnaazi/Machine-Learning/README.md

 # Intent
 The purpose of this notebook is to practices random forest regresion to predict house price.
 I will be using the data obtained from kaggle (link kaggle <a href="https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data" target ="_blank">kaggle</a>). <br>
-Upon completion I will have practiced combaining train and test, cleaning data, encoding categorical, target transformation, numerical dan ordinal data, splitting train and test dan modelling.
+Upon completion I will have practiced combaining train and test, cleaning data, encoding categorical data, target transformation, scaling, splitting train and test dan modelling.